A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals: Base change theorems for crystalline cohomology

-where $\lS'=(\lS', I', \gamma')$ is a PD-scheme, $S'=V(I')$, $X$ is a scheme, $u$ is a PD-morphism and the top diagram is cartesian.
-We assume moreover that all schemes are quasi-compact and $g_0$ is smooth and quasi-compact.
-Let also $E\in \Crys(X/\lS)$. \end{conv}
+where $\lS'=(\lS', I', \gamma')$ is a PD-scheme, $S'=V(I')$, $X'$ is a scheme, $u$ is a PD-morphism and the top square is cartesian.
+We assume moreover that all schemes are quasi-compact and $g_0$ is smooth, quasi-compact and quasi-separated.
+We consider a crystal of finite presentation $E\in \Crys(X/\lS)$. \end{conv}

 We define